ystv/internal-site/README.md

 # YSTV Calendar

 This is the repo for https://internal.ystv.co.uk.
-(Don't question the name.)
+Formerly known as `experimental-hypothetical-new-internal-site-idea`.

 ## Getting Started